mitre/oldcpsa/README.txt

 PARALLELISM

 CPSA is built so it can make use of multiple processors.
-To make use of more than one processor, start CPSA with a runtime flag that specifies the number of processors to be used, such as "+RTS -N4 -RTS".
+To make use of more than one processor, start CPSA with the -N runtime flag, as in "+RTS -N -RTS".
 The GHC documentation describes the -N option in detail.

 TEST SUITE